dsanchezp18/pol837-paper/other-text/notebooks/notes.md

 - Including the vote in the paper (did I vote for the guy in the next election?
 Will I vote for their party or for the guy in the next elections?)

+    - Included in the data along with other controls.

 - Controlling for mood, does it kill the results?
-Similar stuff
+Similar stuff.
+Mechanism check

+    - Can run with life satisfaction.

 - Robustness checks at different cluster levels.
 Robustness check with killing other cantons

 - Relationships between temperature and other variables (e.g. economic perceptions, trust in institutions, etc.).
 Need to review if there is some sort of correlation of the errors.

-- Running the regression of covariates on temperatue values
+    - Running the regression of covariates on temperature values

 - Including a map.

 - Better reference to main core results in intro.

-- Other survey.

 - Literature on weather and turnout, weather, draughts, acknowledge this literature.

 - Italicize a hypothesis.
 For presentation and paper.

 - Classify or make it non linear.

+- Better label the appendix tables (A.1, A.2, A.3)

+-  List of presidents and their approval ratings.
+(I've already done this chart).
+Helps me track who's president.

+- Fix the survey dates chart with a note.
+In general better chart notes.

+- Literature: the effect of weather on political outcomes,. masters thesis that I found.